“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 We want to make sure you start out with such a tool in place, so you can avoid the frazzled phase we went through.

-To help, we created this module to guide you through how to set up a powerful Jira interface for your land investing business.
+To help, we created this course module to guide you through how to set up a powerful Jira interface for your land investment business.

 Module 10 – Accounting for land investing